richen604/hyprquery/README.md

 ## Schema Files

 Schema files define the format and default values for configuration options.
-They are JSON files with the following structure:
+They are JSON files an example is can be derived from [Hyprland's ConfigDescriptions.hpp](https://github .com/hyprwm/Hyprland/blob/main/src/config/ConfigDescriptions.hpp) and converted to JSON format for easier use.
+The structure is as follows:

 ```json
 {